MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition

 where $N_D$ denotes the image set size, $N_G$, $N_q$, $N_g$ are the granularities, sub-queries, and the segments per granularity $g$, and $t_g$ is the fraction of images preserved at hierarchy $g$.

-Since similarity computation is lightweight, the latency of matching each sub-query with an image segment can be treated as a constant and is omitted here for simplicity.
+Since similarity computation is lightweight, the latency of matching each sub-query with an image segment can be treated as a constant and is omitted for simplicity.
 Constrained by latency, we first establish the granularity hierarchy, which requires more extensive exploration (L.15).
-Subsequently, other parameters are tuned for the highest accuracy under each latency constraint as (L.16–L.17).
+Subsequently, other parameters are tuned for the highest accuracy under each latency constraint as (L.16--L.17).
 The latency-guided search enables efficient automated configuration.

 It is worth noting that, in most retrieval scenarios~\cite{dubey2021retrievalsurvey}, the database remains relatively static and can therefore be pre-analyzed offline to improve retrieval efficiency.
 We adopt the same assumption and use a separate validation query split solely for parameter tuning.
 With proper initialization, the entire preprocessing procedure finishes within tens of minutes on the datasets used in our experiments, which is acceptable for practical deployment.